jewlzencrypted/text-clip/README.md

 # Text Clip

 **Text Clip** is a simple yet powerful Python-based tool designed to streamline the process of capturing and extracting text from screenshots.
 Developed with ease of use in mind, Text Clip allows users to quickly take a screenshot, extract the text content, and copy it directly to their clipboard for immediate use.
+This tool is designed for macOS and has been tested on macOS 14.4.1 (23E224).

 ## Features